-The district maintains the right to assign or reassign students to schools other than the one determined by their residence when recommended by the administration.
-The district further retains the right to refuse and/or rescind reassignment particularly in the case of students with demonstrated behavior and/or attendance problems.
-When students are placed in an elementary school other than their assigned (home) school to alleviate overcrowding, the assignment will be for one year only.
-At the end of the school year, the District will notify those parents who are affected that they will be returning to their school of residence.
+When students are placed in a school other than their assigned (home) school to alleviate overcrowding, the assignment will be for a period not to exceed one academic school year.
+At the end of the school year, the District will notify affected parents/guardians/caretakers that their student will be returning to their school of residence.